ASDIO1/Creational-Patterns-Example/README.md

 What the "SelectPlayerCharacter()" represents is what the name says, but in the code this is a simple "player = playerList[selection];"

 -  The sequence diagram only represents the events ocurring in the main file "program.cs"

+-  The program is often asking for the user to choose an option.
+Each option is always numbered in the menu For Example: "0)continue" this means that the user has to enter the "0" key to use the "continue" option in the menu.
+Please do not enter options out of range as I did not control this kind of exceptions.